Linda Boyer, Licensed Massage Therapist

 Where have I practiced before?

-During the past 16+ years I’ve worked at several spas, massage clinics, & hair salons in Hampton Roads.
-My business was originally named Lend a Hand Massage Therapy, and I had an office in Town Center for 9 years.
+Between 2003 and 2018, I was on staff at several spas, massage clinics, & hair salons in Hampton Roads.
+My private practice was originally named Lend a Hand Massage Therapy, and I was located in Town Center for 9 years.
+From 2017-2020, I was on West Great Neck.

 I love to take Continuing Education classes and integrate the lessons into ways to serve my clients better.